 4 Posterior gleno-humeral dislocation

-here is an association with epileptic seizures, and the obtunded state of these patients in the Emergency Department may contribute to the miss.
+Acute posterior dislocations (Fig 1) are relatively rare but are often missed as the shoulder can still look surprisingly normal.
+There is an association with epileptic seizures, and the obtunded state of these patients in the ED may contribute to the missing of these types of dislocation.
 They occur with forced internal rotation and adduction of the shoulder and characteristically the patient loses the ability to externally rotate.
-The light bulb sign seen on an AP view of the shoulder is characteristic.

-These injuries are seen best in the axillary view (or modified axial), and failure to take this view will inevitably result in missed injuries, and consequent litigation.
+The ‘light bulb sign’ (Fig 2) seen on an AP view of the shoulder (Fig 3) is characteristic.
+These injuries are seen best in the axillary view (Fig 4) (or modified axial), and failure to take this view will inevitably result in missed injuries, and consequent litigation.

-Occasionally a reverse Hill Sachs deformity, known as the Trough sign, is present
+Occasionally a ‘reverse Hill Sachs’ deformity, known as the trough sign, is present (Fig 5).

 5 Clavicle fracture